23prime/shuryo-judge/README.md

 # Judgement Machine of Completion

-Judging whether you can complete or not.
+Judging whether you can complete graduate school or not.

 Running by [Yesod](https://www.yesodweb.com/), on [Heroku](https://jp.heroku.com/).

 :warning: Not judging you can write paper or not.